nelvindc/Prometheus-COP/README.md

 ## for Prometheus server

 1) go to https://prometheus.io/download/
-2) if you're on windows download and extract prometheus-2.21.0-rc.0.windows-amd64.tar.gz
+2) if you're on Windows, download and extract prometheus-2.21.0-rc.0.windows-amd64.tar.gz
 3) update prometheus.yml with these scrape configs if you want to pull the metrics from todo app

     metrics_path: '/v1/prometheus'